 At your planning meeting, you can choose the way you’d like to manage your NDIS funding.
 There are three options to choose from – self-managed, plan-managed and agency-managed, or a combination of these options.

-Separate funds are provided for in your plan to cover the cost of Plan Management.
+Separate funds are provided for in your plan to cover the cost of using a plan manager.

-You can choose to use MyIntegra as your support coordination provider
+You can choose to use MyIntegra as your support coordination provider.
+Our friendly team work closely with you to maximise your plan and help you to achieve your goals.

 Once approved, you can start to use your plan to help you to move towards achieving your goals.
-Depending on your plan, you can get help from your Early Childhood Early Intervention (ECEI) Coordinator, Local Area Coordinator (LAC), or Support Coordinator.
+Depending on your plan, you can get help from your Early Childhood Early Intervention (ECEI) Coordinator, Local Area Coordinator (LAC), or Support Coordinator to get started.

-You also need to understand your plan, the management of different budget types within your plan and how you can make you plan work for you.
-The NDIS has a range of resources to help you learn more about managing your plan
+You also need to understand what’s included in your plan, the management of different budget types within your plan and how you can make you plan work for you.
+The NDIS has a range of resources to help you learn more about using your plan.